What are lugs or lug joints?

 |Improved, Non-Material Specific Air Force Research Laboratory Tensile Efficiency Curves|

-It has been asked if closed form (hand calculations) lug joint design have become obsolete with the advent of finite element techniques.
+It has been asked if closed form (hand calculations) lug joint design has become obsolete with the advent of finite element techniques.
 The aerospace industry uses both.
-Traditional closed form lug joint techniques allow for very fast lug sizing that include non-linear effects.
+Traditional closed form lug theory allow for very fast lug sizing that include some non-linear effects.
 Running comparable analysis with finite elements techniques is possible but much more costly and time intensive.
-Today, many aerospace designs are modeled with finite elements but structurally justified with engineering reports that default to the closed form method used by LugCalc.
+Today, many aerospace designs are modeled with finite elements but structurally sized and justified with engineering that defaults to the closed form method used by LugCalc.

 |Finite Element Lug Analysis|

-Any form of lug analysis, including LugCalc, is purely a theoretical estimation.
+Any form of lug analysis and lug sizing theory, including LugCalc, is purely a theoretical estimation.
 All lug designs require full scale testing to ensure adequacy.
+This is especially true for safety critical designs.